Skip to main content

 Businesses should take the following steps immediately upon discovering a breach:

-• Notify Stakeholders: Inform affected customers, and partners, and comply with any regulatory notification requirements without delay
+• Notify stakeholders: Inform affected customers and partners, and meet regulatory notification duties without delay

-• Restore and Secure Systems: Patch vulnerabilities, restore systems from secure backups, and fortify defences to prevent future incidents
+• Restore and secure systems: Patch vulnerabilities, restore from trusted backups, and tighten controls

 "Businesses should immediately isolate the compromised system to prevent any further damage from occurring."